wangywUST/wangywust.github.io/index.md

 ## About Me

-I am currently an Applied Scientist at [Amazon Inc.](https://www.amazon.science/).
-I received my Ph.D. in Computer Science at [National University of Singapore](https://nus.edu.sg/), where I was fortunate to be advised by [Prof. Bryan Hooi](http://bhooi.github.io/).
-Prior to this, I obtained my Master of Philosophy (MPhil) degree from [The Hong Kong University of Science and Technology](https://hkust.edu.hk/) and Bachelor degree from [Southeast University](https://www.seu.edu.cn/english/_t1875/main.htm).
+I am currently an Applied Scientist at [Amazon Inc.](https://www.amazon.science/), Seattle.
+I received my Ph.D. in Computer Science at [National University of Singapore](https://nus.edu.sg/), where I was fortunate to be advised by [Prof. Bryan Hooi](http://bhooi.github.io/) and collaborate with [Prof. Muhao Chen](https://muhaochen.github.io/).
+My current research is focused on **faithful natural language understanding**.

-My work at [Amazon Inc.](https://www.amazon.science/) detect and block the fraud sellers at an early stage to prevent the customers from bearing the losses of purchasing fake products from fraud sellers.
-I design and implement the fraud seller detection pipelines empowered the cutting-edge graph neural network and natural language processing algorithms.

-My recent research is focused on **faithful natural language understanding**.

 <!--
 <strong style="color:#e74d3c; font-weight:600">I am looking for a postdoc or research scientist position in the US and EU.
 I would appreciate a ping if you see a job I might fit.</strong>